-1. The measurement antenna needs to be aligned tangential to the measurement surface forming a sphere around the EUT, in order to measure the TRP properly.
+1. The measurement antenna needs to be aligned tangential to the measurement surface forming a sphere around the EUT, in order to measure the TRP.

 2. Test methods described in clauses F.5.1, F.5.2, F.10, F.11 and F.12 require angular alignment between the selected measurement grid and EUT radiation pattern in order to measure peak values in the main beams.
 Angular misalignment can lead to differences in the actual and measured angular positions of the intended maximum EIRP.